Submission Guidelines for Writers & Artists

-Special Writers Rates: The best deal is to order a one-year subscription (4 issues) for $18 (regular rate $28); we make this discounted rate available upon request to writers who submit writing to us, or plan to submit writing to us.
+Special Writers Rates: The best deal is to order one-year (4 issues) for $22 (regular, $28); we make this discount available to writers who submit writing to us, or plan to submit writing to us.

 We seek many kinds of writing; regardless of subject, style, or genre,

 our overriding concern is literary excellence.